 Improving the RFI Process

 If you are the recipient of the RFI, there are also steps you can take to improve the process.
 Responding quickly and diligently will give you an edge over other competitors, increasing your likelihood of getting the job.
-However before responding, you have to make sure the RFI is detailed enough to ensure your company would be a good fit for the job.
+However before responding, you have to make sure the RFI is detailed enough to ensure your company would be a good fit for the construction project.
 You can’t provide a good response if the RFI is unclear or doesn’t ask the right questions.
 Lastly, don’t be afraid to decline a job.
 If your company isn’t a good fit for the job, you can still leave a good impression with a GC by formally declining, increasing your chances the GC contacts you again for a different future endeavor.

 From reading this article, you should have a much better idea of what a request for information is, and how they help companies to choose the best possible solution for their demands.
 Be sure to follow the above tips on how to write an RFI, and the best practices for improving the RFI process – your business will thank you.